joesb/helios360/content/handbook/what/communication-is-key.md

 #### A note on *frequency*

 An important component of how you communicate with customers is about the frequency of your communication.
-There is nothing harder here than some rules of thumb.
+Here's some rules of thumb or things to consider on the question of frequency.

 **Firstly**{.text-color-brand-secondary}, more transparency is always better than less, and full transparency is the optimum.{.padding-inline-start-lg}